Timothy-Xia/MYWEBSITE/content/publication/publication-2/index.md

 ---
-title: 'A study of Stoneley wave reflection and transmission across a permeable porous formation and fractures zone：Comparison of analytical and numerical modeling results'
+title: 'Finite element simulation and experiment study on exciting quasi-SH wave circumferentially in the casing'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Xuelian Chen
+  - Yan Zhuang
   - **Feiyue Xia**
-  - Yuanda Su
+  - Xiaokang Yin
   - Xiaoming Tang

 # Author notes (optional)